celador/ForceCode/README.md

 * prefix: This is the namespce prefix defined in your package settings for your org.
 Set this if you have a namespaced org.
 Otherwise ForceCode will attempt to infer a prefix from your Salesforce Org.
 If you have a namespaced org and do not set this setting, you may have problems, especially if working on an out of date Org.
 This should be automatic as of Salesforce 38
 * showTestCoverage: This flag determines if Apex code coverage highlighting should be shown or hidden in the editor.
 This can be toggled for the open editor by clicking the colorful icon in the editor bar.
 * showTestLog: This flag determines if the Log file for the last test run should show up after the tests are complete.
 This is nice for debugging tests.
 Use this in conjunction with the other debug flags to keep your output tidy.
+* showFilesOnOpen: If set to true, will open files in the editor when opened from Salesforce
+* showFilesOnOpenMax: The maximum number of files to open in the editor.
+More than 3 usually causes problems.
 * spaDist: When working with SPAs we usually have a "distribution" folder where we build our files to.
 If this string is set, and a SPA is bundled and deployed, this folder will be used as the distribution folder, otherwise the spa project will be deployed.
 * src: This is the src folder that contains your project files.
 Normally this is not needed, but if you want to have a non-standard folder structure, you can designate an arbitrary folder as your Salesforce metadata directory.
 * deployOptions: Deploy your package based on your configured deploy options and the package.xml in your src folder.